caiolucass/caiolucass/README.md

 ### Hi there 👋, I´m Caio Lucas.

-I have 21 years old and I'm trying to be a front-end developer! 💜
+I have 21 years old and I'm trying to be a full stack developer! 💜

 Things I like to study:
 - ⚛ React js